Planning-Inspectorate/osom-guide/src/service-managers.md

 layout: document
 subtitle: Service Managers
 tags:
 - people

 ---

-** To be replaced with DDaT and Civil Service Success Profile capabilities and PINS D&D "People Focused" approach to be replace the service manager responsibilities and support measures above.**
+\** To be replaced with DDaT and Civil Service Success Profile capabilities and PINS D&D "People Focused" approach to replace the service manager responsibilities and support measures above.** The role of the Service manager is currently provisional as the Operating model is established.

 ## Service managers